 A question – or rather food for thought: In terms of crisis which business will come out on top: the one that shuts down investment and lowers rates, or the one that invests, tries out new solutions, and keeps on functioning?

-- Create strategic partnerships – especially with your distribution channels (travel agents, OTAs, they might be willing to share a higher proportion of their business to you)
+- Create strategic partnerships – especially with your distribution channels (travel agents, OTAs, they might be willing to share a higher proportion of their business with you)

 - Focus on your loyalty program: Send out a newsletter to them, offer rewards or reduce the number of nights needed for a free stay.
 This will keep your loyal guests connected and encourage them to spend more in other outlets.
 Acquiring new customers can cost so much more, cut the coin on attracting new people and invest in your existing customers or domestic market.